Day 1: Delhi - Tijara 102 km

 not to bother about the very boring road.
 Willem is completely bored and complains

-about all the kilometers that divide us from Jodhpur.
+about all the kilometres that divide us from Jodhpur.
 For me it does not really matter.

 My stomach does not get any better by cycling, but it does not get any worse either.
 The last ten